moonbeam-nyc/snorlax/README.md

 ## Other features

-- **Ingress controller awareness**: Snorlax determines which ingress controller you're running so it can create the correct ingress routes
+- **Ingress controller awareness**: Snorlax determines which ingress controller you're running so it can create the correct ingress routes for sleep.

 ## Try it yourself locally